Frank J. Hogan: Law career

 After his graduation, Hogan went into private practice.
-At first he practiced law part-time in the evenings while he worked for the War Department during the day.
+At first, he practiced law part-time in the evenings while he worked for the War Department during the day.
 He cofounded a Washington law firm, Hogan & Hartson, in 1904.
 From 1912 to 1919, he lectured at Georgetown University on the law of wills, evidence, and partnership.

 Hogan rose to national fame working on several high-profile cases in the 1920s and the 1930s.
 His most notable case was his defense of oil tycoon Edward L. Doheny and the Pan-American Petroleum and Transport Company in a series of trials from 1924 to 1930.
 In what came to be known as the Teapot Dome scandal, Doheny was accused of bribing Interior Secretary Albert Fall to lease the oil production rights at Elk Hills Oil Field.
 The company was forced to cancel its lease, but Hogan succeeded in clearing Doheny on charges of bribery and conspiracy to defraud the government.
-In 1935 he successfully defended Andrew Mellon on charges of tax evasion against assistant Attorney General, Robert H. Jackson.
-Other clients included former President Warren Harding, the General Electric Company, Armour & Co., and Swift & Co.
+In 1935 he successfully defended Andrew Mellon on charges of tax evasion against assistant attorney general, Robert H. Jackson.
+Other clients included former president Warren Harding, the General Electric Company, Armour & Co., and Swift & Co.
 He appeared on the cover of Time magazine in 1935.
 Reportedly, he once said that "the best client is a rich man who is scared."

 American Bar Association

 From 1930 to 1931, Hogan served as president of the Washington Lawyers' Club, and from 1932 to 1933, he was president of the District of Columbia Bar Association.
-In 1932, he organized the entertainment for the ABA when it held its 55th annual meeting in Washington, DC, and so became interested in its national organization.
-He was elected to its Executive Committee in 1933, served on the Budget Committee, and helped to create the ABA's House of Delegates in 1936.
+In 1932, he organized the entertainment for the ABA when it held its 55th annual meeting in Washington, D.C., and so became interested in its national organization.
+He was elected to its executive committee in 1933, served on the budget committee, and helped to create the ABA's House of Delegates in 1936.

 He became the first DC lawyer to serve as president of the ABA when he was unanimously elected in 1938.
 During his tenure, he created the Committee on the Bill of Rights.
 Among other things, it filed an amicus brief in Hague v.
 Committee for Industrial Organization, an important case on freedom of assembly.
 Hogan also supported the conservative Walter-Logan bill, which was passed by Congress and would have imposed strict constraints on federal administrative agencies if it had not been vetoed by Franklin Roosevelt.
 A precursor to the Administrative Procedure Act, the bill was criticized by some as an attempt to undermine the New Deal.